SethRobertson/GitBestPractices/0main.md

 the tail, not the dog: more branches will not make you release faster).

-Oh, and decide branch naming conventions.
+Oh, and decide branch naming conventions for both official branches and user or team-specific branches.
 Don't be afraid of / in the branch name when appropriate.

 ### Distributed workflows